 offset 8 within the same file.

-The following table presents other examples of Pos
+The following table presents other examples of Pos values given the

-above FileSet
+above FileSet.

-Pos | File | Offset in File |
+| Pos | File | Offset in File |

 5 |